ak-asu/web-dev-skill/.github/steps/8-react-advanced-patterns.md

 **Explanation**:
 - **useEffect**: Adds a scroll event listener on mount and removes it on unmount to prevent memory leaks.
-- **Scroll Logic**: Checks which section is in view by comparing `scrollY` to each section’s position.
+- **Scroll Logic**: Checks which section is in view by comparing `scrollY` to each section's position.
 - **State Update**: Sets `activeSection` to highlight the current link with Tailwind classes.

 ### Optimization: Debouncing Scroll Events